 Copper Lake To Rathbun Lake To Anstruther Lake

 We woke early the next morning for our pull-out at Anstruther Lake.
 We wanted to make sure that we had some extra time for a visit to one of the Kawartha Highlands Provincial Park waterfalls.
 The paddle to the Rathbun Lake portage was beautiful.
 The water was perfectly calm.
-The sun broke free of the clouds and the temperatures started to rise.
-When we reached the portage into Rathbun we were sweaty and more than ready for a shower.
+The sun broke free of the clouds, and temperatures rose.
+When we reached the portage into Rathbun, we were sweaty and more than ready for a shower.

 The portage ends in a beautiful and serene winding marshland.
 It may be one of the most peaceful places in the park.
 So, of course, Kathryn and I decided to challenge Kim and Chris to a race.
 It was the perfect way to test out the new paddling skills that Noah and Andrew had taught us the day before.
 Nothing breaks up serene beauty like a NASCAR 500 with paddles.

 Our group made our final portage back to Anstruther Lake.
 The experience was a far cry from the wind and rain of our first day.
-The big lake was glassy smooth and absolutely perfect for paddling.
-There was barely any traffic on the lake, and for a while, it seemed like we may have been the only ones on it.
+The big lake was glassy smooth, and absolutely perfect for paddling.
+There was barely any traffic on the lake, and it seemed like we may have been the only ones on it for a while.
 With the calm water, we reached the pull-out in no time.
 Our Kawartha Highlands Provincial Park canoe adventure was at an end.

 Saying Thank You To Kawartha Highlands Provincial Park

 One of the most powerful parts of our Kawartha Lakes camping adventure was the appreciation that The Land Canadian Adventures team paid to the indigenous history of the land that we were visiting.
 I had spent a good part of the summer taking part in indigenous tourism experiences in Quebec.